dimfeld/website/posts/rust_s3_streaming_upload.md

 Handle the buffer-splitting case.
 This happens if the next buffer in the list is large enough that pulling it off would leave less than 5MB reserved, but we also haven't read enough data for the current part to be large enough.

+As mentioned above, this turns out to not be necessary, but I've left it here for reference in case you find the technique useful elsewhere.

 ```rust
             if this_part_size < MIN_PART_SIZE {